Over the years, we have collected numerous questions about Krampus and our organization. Here is a selection of our favorites:

 St Nikolaus and his Krampus visit the children of Austria on St Nikolaus’ Name Day – December 6th – to give gifts of sweets, treats, and small toys to good children.
 The fact that both St Nikolaus Tag and Christmas Day are in December doesn’t connect the two celebrations together at all.
 St Nikolaus (and Krampus) sightings in Christmas Markets (ie. Christkindlsmarkt (Christ child markets) or Adventmarkt (advent season markets)) have more to do with these markets operating from mid-November through Christmas (and some even through the 12 days of Christmas) than a connection to Christmas day itself.
 Austrians consider the St Nikolaus holiday as a major gift-giving holiday while Christmas is more about religion and family.

-Side note: Austrians frequently ask me how and why Americans have “Santa Claus” (whom they recognize is loosely based off of St Nikolaus) play such a major role in the Christmas celebration when the “reason for the season” has nothing to do with present giving from a man with a white beard flying through the sky in a red suit.
+Side note: Austrians frequently ask me how and why Americans have “Santa Claus” (whom they recognize is loosely based off of St Nikolaus) play such a major role in the Christmas celebration when the “reason for the season” to Christians have everything to do with Christ and nothing to do with a present giving man with a white beard flying through the sky in a red suit.

 During my last trip to a Christmas market, I saw a group of Krampus there.
 Is that common to see them at Christmas markets around the Alps?